What is API Abuse?

 Types of API Abuse

-• Data Scraping: Extracting large amounts of data without permission.
+• Data Scraping: Extracting large amounts of data in a way that overloads the API and degrades performance.

-• Injection Attacks: Exploiting vulnerabilities to inject malicious code.
+• Injection Attacks: Exploiting vulnerabilities to inject malicious code or commands into API requests.

 Preventing API Abuse

-• Rate Limiting: Implement rate limits to control the number of requests a user can make in a given time period.
+Enforce rate limits to control the number of requests allowed per user within a specified period.

-• Input Validation: Validate all input data to prevent injection attacks.
+Validate all input data to prevent injection attacks and ensure the integrity of API requests.

 Conclusion